BYUCS452F2019/indecision/schema.md

 Restaurant Table
 ---
 #### Description:
  - The Restaurant table contains records of various places to eat that will be used as options in the decision making process.
+Each column is an attribute of a restaurant that will be displayed to the user.
 #### Schema:
 Restaurant(RestID, RestName, Category, Location, Price) |